-SchoolTutoring Academy’s tutoring programs for Beebe students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Beebe, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Beebe Public Schools consist of seven schools and 3,300 students.
 The district strives to use all available resources, including advancing technologies, to assist students in being successful in society and lifelong learners.
 The Beebe Public Education Foundation was established to award academic scholarships to Beebe graduates who plan to attend four-year universities or vocational institutes.
 The curriculum is based on Common Core Standards and provide a framework for objective and standards-based learning in all subjects.

 We currently cover the following Beebe-area school district: Beebe Public Schools.